 The Mockingbird Society champions legislation that significantly improves Washington State’s laws for youth impacted by foster care and homelessness.

-Since 2001, The Mockingbird Society has successfully led advocacy efforts to achieve over two dozen legislative and policy reforms.
+Since 2001, The Mockingbird Society has successfully led advocacy efforts to achieve more than 56 legislative and policy reforms.

 Increased Funding for HOPE Beds: The HOPE Act passed in 1999 with the promise that our state would fund 75 beds to provide emergency shelter and immediate safety to adolescents seeking relief from the trauma and despair that results from surviving on the streets.
 The young people we work with identified the urgent need for more of these resources -- until now there have been only 23 beds across the state and these beds have not been available in many communities where there are high rates of youth homelessness.
 We asked legislators to increase the number of HOPE Beds statewide, and they responded by doubling the number our state currently operates!